gebob19/M2A/README.md

 # M2A: Motion Aware Attention for Video Action Recognition

-Code is built on top of the TSM module's repo.
+Code is built on top of the TSM module's repo (https://github.com/mit-han-lab/temporal-shift-module).

 Key Files:
 - `main_multi.py`: Train using distributed data parralel pytorch